Episode III: Part II - Stargazer's shuttlecraft arrives at the Martian Colony

 Removing a final shoulder bag and setting it on the deck next to the others, Rivera turned and faced his colleague.
 “Per my earlier briefing, you’ll be the acting Chief Medical Officer in my absence.
 I have every confidence in you and the medical staff that the crew of the Stargazer will be in good hands until my return.
-I’ll have an open channel while inside the colony.
-Should I venture outside the colony and onto the Martian landscape we’ll both have access via the communicator built into the helmet.
+Remember, I’ll have an open channel while inside the colony.
+I'm always available if you need me.
 Any questions?”

 “None, except to tell you I’ve got this while you’re away,” the assistant Chief Medical Officer assured Rivera, smiling and extending a warm handshake.
 “Good luck, Doctor,” he added before turning and walking in the direction of the shuttle bay elevator.

 Rivera returned the smile, watching and waiting until his colleague entered the turbolift for the return back to sickbay.
 He turned and pounded on the shuttle’s hydraulically controlled rear loading door.
 A slight whirring sound emanated from the port and starboard hydraulic actuators, the rear access ramp opening in response to the shuttle’s assigned pilot activating the hatch release in the cockpit.